LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/errors-and-debugging/error-types.rst

           console.log("hello";

-     - The call to ``console.log`` does not have a required close-parens.
+     - The call to ``console.log`` does not have a required close parenthesis.
    * - ``ReferenceError``
      - Occurs when a non-existent variable is used/referenced.
      -